saasbook/hw-sinatra-saas-wordguesser/README.md

 By now you should be familiar with the cycle:

-0. Pick a new scenario to work on
+0. Pick a new scenario to work on (you should have 2/4 working at this point)
 0. Run the scenario and watch it fail
 0. Develop code that makes each step of the scenario pass
 0. Repeat till all steps passing.